 Caring for the elderly can be challenging — particularly if a loved one is resistant to care.
-Understand what's causing your loved one's resistance and how you can encourage cooperation.
+Understand what's causing your loved one's resistance and how you can encourage cooperation.By Mayo Clinic Staff

-If you suspect that your loved one will be resistant to care — whether from family, other close contacts or a service — you may be hesitant to bring up the topic.
+If you suspect that your loved one will be resistant to care — whether from family, other close contacts or a service — you might be hesitant to bring up the topic.
 To start communicating with your loved one about his or her need for care:

 - Choose a time when you and your loved one are relaxed.
 This will make it easier for you and your loved one to listen to each other and speak your minds.

-- Ask questions about your loved one's preferences.
+- Ask about your loved one's preferences.
 Does your loved one have a preference about which family member or what type of service provides care?
-While you may not be able to meet all of your loved one's wishes, it's important to take them into consideration.
+While you might not be able to meet all of your loved one's wishes, it's important to take them into consideration.
 If your loved one has trouble understanding you, simplify your explanations and the decisions you expect him or her to make.

 - Don't give up.
 If your loved one doesn't want to discuss the topic the first time you bring it up, try again later.